DEFRA/ffc-development-guide/docs/development-patterns/configuration.md

 ## Updating values

+In order for an application to pick up new configuration changes, the application must be redeployed by re-running the release pipeline.

 In Sandpit, values are added direct to Application Configuration via the Azure Portal or Azure CLI.

-In higher environments values are added by an Azure DevOps pipeline that sources configuration from a [git repository](https://dev.azure.com/defragovuk/DEFRA-FFC/_git/DEFRA-FFC-INFRA?path=/arm-templates/app-config/parameters).
+For other environments, the Platform repository is updated via a pull request, prior to re-running the pipeline.

-Full details for maintaining application configuration can be found in [this wiki](https://dev.azure.com/defragovuk/DEFRA-FFC/_wiki/wikis/DEFRA-FFC.wiki/5183/App-Configuration-Changes).
+Full details for maintaining configuration in the Platform repository can be found in [this wiki](https://dev.azure.com/defragovuk/DEFRA-FFC/_wiki/wikis/DEFRA-FFC.wiki/5183/App-Configuration-Changes).

+> Note: Key vault values **MUST** be added to Key Vault before merging any changes to the pipeline repository.
+Otherwise all builds will fail for that service.
+Only CCoE can update PreProduction and Production Key Vault values.